candidtim/find-artifact/README.md

+> **This project is retired.
+If anyone is willing to take over it, and also host it somwehere, you are most welcome.
+I still think this project has good ideas behind, so I will be glad to transfer it to anyone having intrest in it.**

 # Find Artifact

 Find Artifact is a simple Maven Repository search tool.
 It's goal is best explained in how it differs from existing ones: